weareblahs/FarFarAwayIdol/README.md

 # What's finished developing
  - Vote Screen for 1920x1080
+   - Other screens with different resolution looked weird
  - Intro Video

-# Developing checklist
+   - Merging the Vote screen with the Intro video
  - Ending Videos Link
- - End Credits Link
+   - HTML link at index.tsx
  - FFMPEG auto-run scripts for encoding (First-time setup)
+   - Created for both Windows and Linux
  - Video.js video playback for ending videos (or using back liqvidjs?)
+   - Currently using Video.js for endings
  - Search for Other Endings (other than the Simon Cowell ones that are at MakeMKV Title 49)
+   - All endings found

+# Developing checklist
+ - End Credits Link
+ - CSS: Adaptive stuffs

+# Needs Help
  - Captions (if can)

 # What to fix